 Alternate Media requires and ensures that instructional material and other instructional resources are accessible and usable by persons with disabilities.
-The High Tech Center (HTC) produces Alternative Media for students with print and learning disabilities.
+At the High Tech Center, Alternative Media is produced for students with print and learning disabilities.

-High Tech Center produces the following accessible formats:
+High Tech Center (HTC) produces the following accessible formats:

 - Tactile Graphics

 To provide efficient alternate media service, we seek your cooperation in communication and advance notice.
 It is important to adhere to this guide to prevent delay in receiving alternate media materials.

 Arrangements for Alternate Media (steps 1 — 8)

 Step 1 - Use priority registration to sign up for classes